When it comes to any travel music playlist, how do you really feel about lounge music?

 Silence can be the result of a travel companion dosing, reading, watching a movie on the plane, out getting refreshments.
 Silence can be quite nice after the constant noise and distractions of work, family, and everyday life.

 Silence can be good.

-Several years ago I was embarking on a long drive with someone who I hadn’t spent that much time with.
-He was the boyfriend of my step-daughter, and we were going to spend 2 days together driving to Nova Scotia from Toronto.
-On the way to pick him up I stopped at a gas station to fill the car up and noticed those CDs that they sell for road trips — usually bad compilations of Country & Western songs or ‘As made famous by’ collections.
-I bought the 2 worse sounding CDs and hatched my plan.
-When my co-driver got in the car for the 18-hour drive I had the C&W CD ready to go.
-As we pulled away from the house the music started playing and I waited to see how long it would be before he asked about it.
-To his credit he suffered through a few of the songs before I let him off the hook and handed him the real collection of music for the trip.
+Several years ago I was embarking on a long drive with someone who I hadn’t spent that much time with and didn’t know very well.
+He was the boyfriend of my step-daughter, and we were going to spend two days together driving to Nova Scotia from Toronto.
+On the way to pick him up, I stopped at a gas station to fill the car up and noticed those CDs that they sell for road trips — usually bad compilations of Country & Western songs or ‘As made famous by’ collections.
+I bought the two worse sounding CDs and hatched my plan.
+When my co-driver got in the car for the 18-hour drive, I had the C&W CD ready to go.
+As we pulled away from the house, the music started playing, and I waited to see how long it would be before he asked about it.
+To his credit, he suffered through a few of the songs before I let him off the hook and handed him the real collection of music for the trip.
 Imagine 18 hours of your most disliked music.
 How long would it make that trip feel?

 What would your travel music playlist be?

 So, given that travel involves long periods of waiting I’m going to start this new series on Travel Music Playlists with something calming.